 It is the buzz word of the town these days!
 Networking simply put is a pool of contacts that you can leverage when in need.

-The one most important thing top business schools, demanding lacs of rupees, teach is networking skills.
-Networking happens at networking lunches, networking teas, networking parties, social parties, birthday parties, marriages, funerals… at any and every gathering of professionals.
+The one most important thing in top business schools, demanding lacs of rupees, teach is networking skills.
+Networking happens at networking lunches, networking teas, networking parties social parties, birthday parties, marriages, funerals… at any and every gathering of professionals.

 It may get a little awkward, even embarrassing for a few in the beginning, but once you understand that it is completely normal to reach up to a random stranger or a group of strangers at a networking event and hand out your card to them, networking becomes one of the most fun yet productive activity.
 Stronger soft skills lead to better networking.

 Beta dheeraj se kaam lo.
 Oye thand rakh paaji!
 Be patient as it is the mother of all virtues.
 Different languages, different cultures, one teaching.